Rex-sys-hk/Rex-sys-hk.github.io/_pages/about.md

 I am currently pursuing a Ph.D. degree in Robotics and Automation Systems at the **Hong Kong University of Science and Technology** (HKUST) Under the supervision of [prof. Jun MA](https://personal.hkust-gz.edu.cn/junma/index.html).

-My primary research field is learning based planning and control for autonomous driving.
-I also have some experience on 3D reconstruction and traditional optimization/sampling based planning methods and CUDA programming.
+My primary research field is **learning-based planning and control** for autonomous driving.
+I also have some experience on 3D reconstruction, traditional optimization/sampling based planning methods and CUDA programming in projects.

 As to my educational background, I hold a Master’s degree from the **Hong Kong University of Science and Technology** (HKUST) and a Bachelor’s degree from the **Ocean University of China** (OUC).